Investment Case

 Independent

 We are truly index independent.
-All companies held are weighted equally without regard to their weighting in the benchmark index, leading the portfolio to have a high active share.
+All companies held are broadly weighted equally without regard to their weighting in the benchmark index, leading the portfolio to have a high active share.